MortgagePaymentCalculator

 • Your projected payoff date

-These results are estimates for planning and education.
-Actual payments vary by lender, location, and loan program.
+These results are planning estimates.
+Actual payments vary by lender, property location, and loan program details.

 What Affects Your Monthly Mortgage Payment?

-Principal is the amount you borrow after your down payment.
-Interest is the cost of borrowing that money.
-Together, principal and interest form the base mortgage payment calculated using a standard amortization formula.
+Principal is the amount you borrow (purchase price minus down payment).
+Interest is the cost of borrowing.
+Together, P&I is the part of your payment calculated by the amortization formula.

 Homeowners Insurance